minMelody/sddm-sequoia/README.md

 ### Manual Installation

-1- Once you have downloaded the tarball through the releases tab, extract it to the SDDM theme directory *(change the archive path if needed)*:
+1- Once you have downloaded the tarball through the releases tab or cloning this repository, extract it to the SDDM theme directory *(change the archive path if needed)*:

 ```
 $ sudo tar -xzvf ~/sequoia.tar.gz -C /usr/share/sddm/themes